-- First, get the most comfortable sitting position when you play drums.
+- Second, get the most comfortable sitting position when you play drums.

-- Next, hold the stick using your left hand and then stick it straight up until it hits the lip of the snare drum.
+- Third, hold the stick using your left hand and then stick it straight up until it hits the lip of the snare drum.

-- Repeat the three steps mentioned previously for how many times and then compare it to when you hit the snare using only the end of the stick.
+- Fifth, repeat the four steps mentioned previously for how many times and then compare it to when you hit the snare using only the end of the stick.
 For those of you who are beginners at playing drums, we also suggest that you also master how to hold a drum stick, so that it makes it easier for you to beat the snare drum.
 You can choose for yourself the way you want, matched on how you want to play it.